Kremlin dismisses U.S. warning about Russian nuclear capability in space | Technology

 Russia's invasion of Ukraine has triggered the biggest confrontation between the West and Russia since the 1962 Cuban Missile Crisis.
 Both Moscow and Washington have warned of the risk of a conflict between NATO and Russia.
 Russia and the United States are by the biggest nuclear powers, together holding about 90% of the world's nuclear weapons.
 They also both have advanced military satellites orbiting the Earth.

 SPACE NUKES?
-The New York Times and ABC News reported earlier that the new U.S. intelligence was related to Russian attempts to develop a space-based, anti-satellite nuclear weapon.
 Sources said the U.S. warning was related to Russian capabilities in space and to satellites.
+The New York Times and ABC News reported that the U.S. intelligence was related to Russian attempts to develop a space-based, anti-satellite nuclear weapon.

 It was not immediately clear why Russia would need a nuclear weapon to destroy a satellite.
 Threatening satellites could cause all sorts of mischief - undermining communications, surveillance, intelligence and command and control around the world, including in the nuclear sphere.